douglasjfm/JPGPusher/README.md

 ## Example using OPENCV

-This example show how to stream the webcam using JPGPusher:
+This example shows how to stream the webcam using JPGPusher:

 ```c++
 #include <string.h> // memcpy